ESPN NFL 2K5

-ESPN NFL 2K5 is an American football video game developed by Visual Concepts for the PlayStation 2 and Xbox consoles.
-Published by 2K Sports and the Sega Corporation, it is the sixth installment of the NFL 2K series and the last to use official NFL licensing.
+ESPN NFL 2K5 is a 2004 American football video game developed by Visual Concepts and published by Global Star Software and Sega for the PlayStation 2 and Xbox.
+It is the sixth installment of Sega's NFL 2K series, and the last to use official National Football League licensing.
 Gameplay is presented as a live ESPN television broadcast and features the voices and digital likenesses of multiple ESPN on-air personalities.

 The game was originally released on July 20, 2004.
-It was the last NFL 2K game to be released before Electronic Arts (EA) signed an exclusive rights agreement with the National Football League (NFL) to make 2K's rival Madden NFL series, which is the only officially licensed NFL game.
+It was the last NFL 2K game to be released before Electronic Arts (EA) signed an exclusive rights agreement with the NFL to make 2K's rival Madden NFL series the only officially licensed NFL game.
 It was also the last game still being developed by Sega at the time.

+ESPN NFL 2K5 received universal critical acclaim, with most critics praising the VIP system and the incorporation of the ESPN broadcast mechanics.
+It earned numerous end-of-year accolades and honors, and was nominated for several more.
+It has continued to earn praise retrospectively and is often considered one of the greatest video games ever made.